BGAcademy23/manual-curation/README.md

     Ensure any gap that is edtied in the map is reflected in the tpf with a ">" at the start of the "GAP" line.

 Step 4.
-Add metadata infomration to the assembly
+Add metadata information to the assembly

     "Paint" chromosomes using the chromosome paining mode.
 Keyboard shortcut "s".
 Also add any metadata tags required for example "X" "Z" "haplotig" etc. using metadata tagging mode (keyboard shortcut "m")